 What do you expect for the future?

-“With all the advice we have now received, we can go in search of a suitable distributor who has technical knowledge of our product.
-When we find them, this will open up the path to a much bigger sales territory, because Mexico might later serve as a starting point for supplying to other countries in the region, too.
+“With all the advice we have now received, we can search for a suitable distributor who has technical knowledge of our product.
+When we find them, this will open up the path to a much bigger sales territory, because Mexico might later serve as a starting point for supplying to other countries in the region too.
 But we’re taking it one step at a time: after all, good preparation gives you the best chance of success.”

 Brunelco was founded in 1986 and employs around 15 people.
 Based in the town of Haaksbergen in the east of the Netherlands, the company develops a wide spectrum of products relating to electronics and embedded software.
 These range from power supply for rowing simulators to hydraulic control equipment.
 More information: www.brunelco.nl.